GreenDelta/olca-schema/intro.md

 | `Source`          | `sources`           |
 | `UnitGroup`       | `unit_groups`       |

-The respective data sets are directly stored as files in the respective folder of their type with the respective data set ID as the file name followed by the file extension: `<id>.{'json'|'proto'}`
+The name of the file is then the ID of the data set followed by the `.json` extension.
+At the root level, such a zip-file contains a `olca-schema.json` file that contains the version of the package format and possibly some other
+meta-data:

 ```
 + actors
   - 23af...e4.json
   - 1e32...f1.json
   - ...
++ ...
 - olca-schema.json
 ```

-In addition, such a zip-file contains a `olca-schema.json` file at the root level that defines the version of the package format and can contain other meta-data.